mrsan22/Angular-Flask-Docker-Skeleton/README.md

 * Designed for organizing large scale application structure.
 With the usage of `Blueprints`, `application factory` and different configs, you can easily extend this seed project to any Production ready application.
+* `Service` Class that encapsulates common SQLAlchemy operations to interact with data model by exposing APIs.
 * Support Flask code Testing out of the box.
 For commands to test, see below.
 * Complete `PostgreSQL` database support with sample db, model and dummy data examples included in the project.